LiamJCates/Programming-Notes/C++/Syntax/Statements/Expressions/Operators/Conditional.md

   If both operands are of the same type, the result is of that type.

-  If both operands are of arithmetic or enumeration types, the usual arithmetic conversions (covered in Standard Conversions) are performed to convert them to a common type.
+  If both operands are of arithmetic or enumeration types, the usual arithmetic conversions are performed to convert them to a common type.

   If both operands are of pointer types or if one is a pointer type and the other is a constant expression that evaluates to 0, pointer conversions are performed to convert them to a common type.